IMeeus/TempApp/readme.md

 ## Rules

 Never update state directly, use setState().
--> ?
+-> setState automatically triggers a rerender.

 Use a mutator function in setState.
--> setState is async, thus the state can't be trusted.
+-> setState is async, thus you shouldn't read state at call-time.
--> ?
+-> a mutator function ensures that the state is read at run-time, by using a callback.

 In JSX, don't use inline function declarations.
--> Because this may trigger more rerenders and function creations.
+-> Because in createElement, a new function will be created.
--> ?
+-> React will interpret this as a change to the element and will trigger a rerender.

 Use the minimal amount of stateful components.
 -> Identity state & all components that depend on it.